TUDelft-PRIME-Books/Linear-Algebra/Chapter7/LeastSquares.md

   \right).
 $$

-From this we can read off all least squares solutions.
+From this we can read off all least-squares solutions.
 They are given by

 $$
    \hat{\vect{x}} = \hat{\vect{x}}_0 + \vect{x}_H = \left(\begin{array}{c}  2 \\ 0 \end{array}\right) +
    c\left(\begin{array}{c}  2 \\ 1 \end{array}\right), \,\, c\in \R.
 $$

-%We can ask the question: what is the least squares solution _of minimal length_?
+%We can ask the question: what is the least-squares solution _of minimal length_?

 For this low-dimensional problem we can draw a picture.